-There is no doubt weight training is the best fitness training there is.
+There is no doubt weightlifting and weight training is the best fitness training there is.
 In fact it is impossible to exercise and strengthen muscles unless you are working against some form of weight resistance.

 When astronauts first experienced long periods of weightlessness it was quite shocking to see the effects on the human body.